 - Conversion Rights-Each share of our preferred stock, at the option of the holder, is convertible into shares of common stock on a one-for-one basis, subject to adjustment.
 Conversion will occur upon the closing of an underwritten initial public offering of our common stock to the public at a price per share implying a valuation equal to at least \$350,000,000 (calculated on a fully-diluted basis) and resulting in at least \$50,000,000 of gross proceeds to us.
 Conversion of the Series A convertible preferred stock and Series B convertible preferred stock may also occur upon the vote of 55% of the outstanding Series A convertible preferred stock and Series B convertible preferred stock voting together as a single class on an as-converted basis.
-Conversion of the Series C convertible preferred stock and Series D convertible preferred stock and Series E convertible preferred stock may also occur upon the vote of at least 75% of the outstanding Series C convertible preferred stock and Series D convertible preferred stock and 60% of the outstanding Series E convertible preferred stock, and 60% of the outstanding Series G convertible preferred stock, and Series F convertible preferred stock, and Series H convertible preferred stock, and Series H convertible preferred stock, and series F convertible preferred stock, and Series H convertible preferred stock, and series F convertible preferred stock, and Series H convertible preferred stock, and a majority of the outstanding Series F convertible preferred stock, a majority of the outstanding Series H convertible preferred stock, a majority of the outstanding Series H convertible preferred stock are specified stock, and a majority of the outstanding Series H convertible preferred stock are specified stock, and a majority of the outstanding Series H convertible preferred stock are specified stock. - Dividend Rights-Holders of preferred stock shall be entitled to receive noncumulative dividends on a pari passu basis and prior and in preference to any declaration or payment of any dividends to holders of common stock at a rate of 8% per annum.
+Conversion of the Series C convertible preferred stock may also occur upon the vote of at least 75% of the outstanding Series C convertible preferred stock.
+Conversion of the Series D convertible preferred stock and Series E convertible preferred stock may also occur upon the vote of at least 60% of the outstanding Series D convertible preferred stock and 60% of the outstanding Series E convertible preferred stock, and Series H convertible preferred stock may also occur upon the vote of at least a majority of the outstanding Series F convertible preferred stock, a majority of the outstanding Series H convertible preferred stock respectively, each voting as a separate class. - Dividend Rights-Holders of preferred stock shall be entitled to receive noncumulative dividends on a pari passu basis and prior and in preference to any declaration or payment of any dividends to holders of common stock at a rate of 8% per annum.
 After the payment of such dividends to the holders of the Preferred Stock, any additional dividends or distributions shall be distributed among the holders of common stock and the preferred stock in proportion to the number of shares of common stock that would be held by each such holder if all shares of the preferred stock were converted to common stock. - Voting Rights-On any matter presented to the stockholders of the Company for their action or consideration at any meeting of stockholders of the Company (or by written consent of the stockholders in lieu of meeting), each holder of outstanding shares of the preferred stock shall be entitled to cast the number of votes equal to the number of whole shares of common stock into which the preferred stock held by such holder are convertible as of the record date for determining stockholders entitled to vote on such matter.
 Except as provided by law or by other provisions of our Certificate of Incorporation, holders of preferred stock shall vote together with the holders of common stock as a single class. - Liquidation Preferences-In the event of any voluntary or involuntary liquidation, dissolution or winding up or deemed liquidation event of the corporation, after the payment of all preferential amounts required to be paid to the holders of shares of preferred stock in accordance with the terms of our Certificate of Incorporation, our remaining assets available for distribution to the stockholders of the Company shall be distributed among the holders of shares of common stock, pro rata based on the number of shares of common stock held by each such holder.